Zlobin/es-ajax/README.md

 ## TODO

-1. Middleware
+1. Send more than one file
-2. Send more than one file
+2. Add more tests
-3. Add more tests
+3. Singleton request
-4. Singleton request
+4. Add custom parameters to the demo